-- 133. Article XIX:1(a) first sets out the following conditions that, if present, would give a Member the right to apply a safeguard: "[i]f, as a result of unforeseen developments and the effect of the obligations incurred by a contracting party under this Agreement . . . any product is being imported into the territory of that contracting party in such increased quantities and under such conditions as to cause or threaten serious injury to domestic producers in that territory of like or directly competitive products." - 134.
-Article XIX:1(a) also establishes that, where those conditions are met, the Member has the right ("shall be free") to apply a safeguard, subject to certain requirements.
-Namely, Article XIX:1(a) provides that the Member shall be free "to suspend the obligation in whole or in part or to withdraw or modify the [GATT] concession" with "respect" to the "like or directly competitive product" that meets the circumstances and conditions of the first part of Article XIX:1(a), and to "the extent and for such time as may be necessary to prevent or remedy such injury". - 135.
-By setting out conditions that, when met, permit a Member to apply a safeguard, Article XIX:1(a) supports interpreting Article XIX to require invocation as a necessary, condition precedent for a Member's exercise of its right to take action under Article XIX and to the application of safeguards rules to that action.
-That is, a Member determines that developments are "unforeseen" and whether importation is occurring under "conditions as to cause or threaten serious injury" and as set forth in Article XIX:2, discussed in Section IV.A.1.c invokes its right to take action under Article XIX.
+If, as a result of unforeseen developments and of the effect of the obligations incurred by a contracting party under this Agreement, including tariff concessions, any product is being imported into the territory of that contracting party in such increased quantities and under such conditions as to cause or threaten serious injury to domestic producers in that territory of like or directly competitive products, the contracting party shall be free, in respect of such product, and to the extent and for such time as may be necessary to prevent or remedy such injury, to suspend the obligation in whole or in part or to withdraw or modify the concession.

+XIX:1(a), and to "the extent and for such time as may be necessary to prevent or remedy such injury".

+143. By setting out conditions that, when met, permit a Member to apply a safeguard, Article XIX:1(a) supports interpreting Article XIX to require invocation as a necessary, condition precedent for a Member's exercise of its right to take action under Article XIX and to the application of safeguards rules to that action.
+That is, a Member determines that developments are "unforeseen" and whether importation is occurring under "conditions as to cause or threaten serious injury" and - as set forth in Article XIX:2, discussed in Section IV.A.1.c - invokes its right to take action under Article XIX.
 Accordingly, the existence of these conditions supports interpreting Article XIX to require invocation through notice as a condition precedent for taking action under Article XIX.